 Settlement only occurs once a transaction has been successfully cleared – although exactly how soon a payment will settle after it’s been cleared can vary.

 While clearing happens quickly – typically, within minutes – settlement can take a little longer.
-When settlement delay occurs, it can be due to several reasons: including technical issues, and the need by banks to comply with Anti-Money Laundering (AML) regulations by running extra checks and risk assessments.
+When settlement delay occurs, it can be due to several reasons: including technical issues and the need for the financial institutions involved to comply with Anti-Money Laundering (AML) regulations by running extra checks and risk assessments.

-Another reason that settlement can often take several days, though, is because some financial institutions settle transactions in ‘batches’: grouping them together to settle them later, en masse, at specific intervals.
-Also known as net settlement, this process slows the payment down; but makes it more affordable to send money and accept credit and debit card payments.
+Another reason that settlement can often take several days, though, is that some financial institutions settle transactions in ‘batches’: grouping them together to settle them later, en masse, at specific intervals.
+Also known as net settlement, this process slows the payment down, but makes it more affordable to send money and accept card payments.

 Other real-time payment services, such as FedNow, make both clearing and settlement instant.
 This process – also known as real-time gross settlement (RTGS), or simply gross settlement – facilitates the real-time authorization and transfer of funds, and makes the money immediately available in the recipient’s account for them to access.